-The Selenium API utilises naming conventions which can be understood if someone knows Selenese and much of this interface needs to be understood on your own.
+The Selenium API utilizes naming conventions that can be understood if someone knows Selenese and much of this interface needs to be understood on your own.
 However, there are a few aspects that are a little less obvious and are yet very crucial.
 The browser can be represented by allocating a 'browser interface' to the program variable.
-The program variable calls functions through the browser, which execute the Selenese commands.
+The program variable calls function through the browser, which executes the Selenese commands.
 Some of the commands that can be used include type or open and verify.

 A few parameters are required when the browser instances are being created.
 They are mentioned below.

-A few client libraries would need that the browser be started forcefully through the start() method.
+A few client libraries would need that the browser is started forcefully through the start() method.

 Once the browser has been initialized and its reference has been assigned in a variable, the Selenese commands can be run by invoking the required methods referring that browser variable.
 The type function can be called in the manner:

 The browser would perform the type of operation in the background.
 This would be identical to the user typing the input to a browser.
 The locator along with the string mentioned during the function invocation would be used.

 There is no mechanism that Selenium RC has for reporting the results.
 The users are allowed to build the customizing according to their needs and the features of the selected programming language can be used.
 This idea works quite well, but what would the users do if they need something quick that has been already prepared for them.
 The existing test framework or library would meet the needs quicker than the reporting code developed by you.

 The test frameworks can be availed for most of programming languages.
 They offer a test engine that is flexible enough to execute the tests.
 There is a library code that helps to report the results as well.
 There are two very common test frameworks in Java - TestNG and JUnit.
 NUnit is used for .NET platforms.